AdaCore/gnatstudio/docs/users_guide/extending.rst

       the auto_highlight_occurrences plugin uses this to indicate that the matches come from the cross-references engine.

+    * :guilabel:`Darken background for the RO file`

+      Alter the background in the editor for read-only files.

   * :guilabel:`Ada`

     .. index:: Ada